Setting up calls

 - Live streaming is a different, related technology: real-time video chat has <200ms latency, whereas live streaming has about 20s latency.

 - You can live stream a Daily video chat to platforms like YouTube, Facebook Live, and Mux.
-Live streaming support is currently in beta.

 Whatever your use case, don't forget to share onboarding material with your users first to ensure they have the best possible call experience.